XuebinZhaoZXB/GeoPVI/README.rst

 Get started
 ---------------------
-To perform Bayesian inversion using variational inference methods, you need to define two main components: a variational distribution and a function to estimate posterior probability value.
+To perform Bayesian inversion using GeoPVI, you need to define two main components: a variational distribution and a function to estimate posterior probability value.

 .. code-block:: python

     def log_prob(m):
-    # Input samples m has a shape of (nsamples, ndim)
+        # Input array of samples m has a shape of (nsamples, ndim)
-    # Output the log-posterior values for m
+        # This function outputs the log-posterior values for m
         logp = log_prior + log_like
     return logp

 To define a variational distribution